 This is the same as above, only the ND filter is only on one section of the filter.
 This will help you to evenly expose your photos.

 Rather than defaulting to HDR, you can use a graduated filter, which will darken the sky, and leave the foreground as it is.
 This will result in a much more even

 White Balance Filters (Warming/Cooling)

-How To Choose A Filter
+How to Choose a Filter

-I’m of the opinion that you need to invest in the right ares of your gear, and lenses and filters is definitely where you should be investing.
-Go for a good name-brand filter, such as Hoya, and buy the best one you can afford.
+I’m of the opinion that you need to invest in the right areas of your gear.

+Lenses and filters are definitely where you should be investing.
+Go for a good name-brand filter, such as Hoya, and buy the best you can afford.

 Check the diameter of your lens first, to make sure you order the right size.
 Some kit lenses are usually 52-58mm in diameter, mine is 72-77mm depending on the lens.